Jojo970/Jojo970/README.md

 Ever since, I have been making tons of projects on the things I'm interested in...
 - 👀 I’m interested in Python, Blockchains, data science and using all of the above for trading more efficiently!
+- 👀 I love creating visualy pleasing UIs and working on minimalistic themes.
+- 🌱 I may have an obsession with light/dark theme buttons.
 - 🌱 I’m currently working to learn more about Java, Spring and React.

 <!---